ericholscher/ericholscher.com/site/speaking.rst

 and I believe that conference presentations are one of the best ways to teach in a professional setting.

 I believe that speakers should be part of the conference as well as presenting talks.
-A lot of the value in conferences comes from the hallways, and I will attend each day of your conference and talk with people.
+A lot of the value in conferences comes from the hallways.
+If I speak at your conference,
+I will also attend.

 I am interested in speaking on the following topics: